Phase kickback: Quantum Fourier transform

-Quantum Fourier transform is the quantum analogue of the classical discrete Fourier transform (DFT), as it takes quantum states represented as superpositions of basis states, and utilizes phase kickback to transform them into frequency-domain representation.
+Quantum Fourier transform (QFT) is the quantum analogue of the classical discrete Fourier transform (DFT), as it takes quantum states represented as superpositions of basis states, and utilizes phase kickback to transform them into frequency-domain representation.

 The phase kickback phenomenon occurs in the QFT algorithm when a controlled phase rotation gate is applied to a qubit in superposition – the Fourier transform will take the output of the phase kickback state back to the initial control qubit.

 Quantum phase estimation

 Quantum phase estimation (QPE) is a quantum algorithm that exploits phase kickback to efficiently estimate the eigenvalues of unitary operators.
 It is a crucial part of many quantum algorithms, including Shor's algorithm, for integer factorization.

 To estimate the phase angle corresponding to the eigenvalue $|\psi\rangle$ of a unitary operator $U$, the algorithm must: